michaelhdev/project-3/README.md

 ## During testing
 ---------------
-- likes were not incrementing and decremending consistently
+- likes were not incrementing and decremending consistently - Passed
-- likes were ordering lowest to highest, the preferred result would be hightest to lowest.
+- likes were ordering lowest to highest, the preferred result would be hightest to lowest. -Passed
-- empty form validation is not enabled for the edit forms
+- empty form validation is not enabled for the edit forms - Passed
-- when editing a usern - if the user is changed to a username that already exits, an error message appears but the user is returned to the addUser.html instead of the editUser.html
+- when editing a usern - if the user is changed to a username that already exits, an error message appears but the user is returned to the addUser.html instead of the editUser.html Passed
-- only one of the users placenames was deleting when the user was deleted from the system
+- only one of the users placenames was deleting when the user was deleted from the system - Passed
-- when editing a location - if the location is changed to a location that already exits, an error message appears but the user is returned to the addLocation.html instead of the editLOcation.html
+- when editing a location - if the location is changed to a location that already exits, an error message appears but the user is returned to the addLocation.html instead of the editLOcation.html Passed
 - when a location name is updated, the name is not updated in the place-names database.
+Fail
-- If a location is deleted its correspoinding placenames are not getting deleted
+- If a location is deleted its correspoinding placenames are not getting deleted - Passed
-- For admin name does not appear to be ordering propperly
+- For admin name does not appear to be ordering propperly - Passed

+## Responsiveness Testing
+The responsiveness was tested extensively on different devises using and Chromes developement tools.